Reviews You Can Rely On

 The Race Face T2 Tailgate Pad has several notable improvements over the original.
 This updated version is made with a burly PVC tarpaulin material that is weatherproof, and withstands the effects of mud, grime, and UV rays.
 Its innovative adjustable tailgate window allows you to optimize the opening for your handle position and backup camera while providing maximum tailgate coverage.
 There are six additional straps added across the top of the pad, which you can adjust to match the thickness or curve of your specific tailgate.
 The inside features raised bumpers to cradle your frame, while the outside has large pads to protect your fork stanchions.
 The S/M size pad we tested holds up to 5 bikes (L/XL holds up to 6) with velcro loops that are secured to the pad so they won't get lost or blow away on the highway.
 Large grommets on the inside also allow you to lock the pad to your truck.

-The Race Face T2 checks all our boxes and is the most dialed model we've tested to date, but it doesn't come cheap.
-Though pricey, we still feel it's an economical way to transport multiple bikes, and it's a good value considering its quality construction and user-friendly features.
+The Race Face T2 checks all our boxes and is the most dialed pad we've tested to date, but it comes at a high price.
+Although expensive, we still feel it's an economical way to transport multiple bikes, and it's a good value considering its quality construction and user-friendly features.
 If the price is too steep, check out the Fox Racing Tailgate Cover, which is one of our favorite budget picks.

 tailgate pad